 Please come into the waiting area and check in as you have always done (pre-Pandemic).
 Additionally, all check-in and check-out stations are fully open.
 After you check in, if you would feel more comfortable waiting in your car, please inform our receptionist and provide a cell phone number where we can reach you, and we will certainly accommodate you.

 If you would feel more comfortable having a friend or family member accompany you for your appointment, you may do so; but please limit it to one person.

-The CDC’s announcement is certainly welcome news, as we all desire to return to “normal” as soon as possible; and we look forward to the day when we are able to relax our own precautions.
-Still, our first priority throughout the pandemic has been the health and safety of our patients, our physicians and our staff.
+We all desire to return to “normal” as soon as possible; and we look forward to the day when we are able to relax all our precautions.
+Still, our first priority throughout the pandemic has been the health and safety of our patients, our physicians and our staff, and it remains so.

 IMPORTANT: How to Take Care of Your Contact Lenses During the COVID-19 Crisis (Updated: 3/29/2020)

 Download our Coronavirus & Your Eyes Fact Sheet

 Based on content sourced from the American Academy of Ophthalmologists, you can download our Coronavirus & Your Eyes Fact Sheet in both English and Spanish.

 Contact lenses may still be worn during the COVID-19 crisis, but extra care needs to be taken to make sure you keep your case and hands clean and avoid contamination.

 While the jury is still out as to whether COVID-19 is found in tears, a small recently published study did not find evidence of the virus in tears.

 We do know however that the COVID-19 virus can enter our bodies through the surface of our eyes.
 This is why it is important to follow strict handwashing procedures when touching contact lenses and applying them to the eyes.
 You must always wash your hands for at least 20 seconds with soap and water prior to any lens handling.